Thomas Russell (rebel): State prisoner

-Russell's uncompromising radicalism earned him the respect of the more extreme democrats in Belfast and, in time, was to be in line with Tone's new conviction that "if the men of property will not support us, they must fall; we can support ourselves by the aid of that numerous and respectable class of the community, the men of no property".
 With his close friend Henry Joy McCracken, Russell was a key figure in forming the alliance between the northern United Irishmen and the greatest body, existing, of "men of no property", the Defenders.
-A vigilante response to Peep O'Day raids upon Catholic homes in the mid 1780s, by the early 1790s the Defenders (drawing, like the United Irishmen, on the lodge structure of the Masons) were a secret oath-bound fraternity ranging across Ulster and the Irish midlands.
+A vigilante response to Peep O'Day raids upon Catholic homes in the mid-1780s, by the early 1790s the Defenders (drawing, like the United Irishmen, on the lodge structure of the Masons) were a secret oath-bound fraternity ranging across Ulster and the Irish midlands.

-Such activities increasingly alarmed the authorities and on 16 September 1796 they finally struck.
+Such activities increasingly alarmed the authorities and on 16 September 1796, they finally struck.
 A large military force descended on Belfast, sealed off the town, and arrested several leading United men, including Russell.
-Charged with high treason, Russell was held in Newgate prison where, in the spring and summer of 1798, he was forced to sit out the ill-fated insurrection.
+Russell was held, without charge, in Newgate Prison where, in the spring and summer of 1798, he was forced to sit out the ill-fated insurrection.
 He was considerably more reluctant than most of his colleagues to come to terms with the government, attempting from prison to instigate further armed resistance.
 In March 1799 he was detained for a further three years, with other state prisoners, at Fort George in Scotland.

 His letters reveal that as he brooded on the state of the world he increasingly found sense and solace in biblical prophecy.
-The combined effect of the continuation of the war in Europe, its spread to the Middle East, and the bloody summer of 1798 in Ireland, seems to have only intensified his belief that the world was then engaged in the time of troubles which St John had foretold would precede the coming of Christ's kingdom.
+The combined effect of the continuation of the war in Europe, its spread to the Middle East, and the bloody summer of 1798 in Ireland, seems to have only intensified his belief that the world was then engaged in a time of troubles which St John had foretold would precede the coming of Christ's kingdom.
 His duty was to prepare the way by raising his hand against the war-mongering British monarchy.

+Consistent with this bible faith, Russell's friend, the botanist John Templeton, with whom he continued to correspond from Fort George, could not deflect him from the story of creation as told in Genesis.
+To Templeton's report of bivalve shells being discovered in a salt mine, Russell responded: "I am of no theory except the account contained in the Scriptures, which I conceive to be consistent with the wisdom and power of the Creator, and agreeable to the present appearance of the world ...".

 While confined to Fort George, Russell, Samuel Neilson, and the lawyer William Dowdall remained in contact with Robert Emmet, William Putnam McCabe and other young militants.
-They were to determined reconstruct the Society on a strict military basis, with its members chosen personally by its officers meeting as the executive directory.
+They were determined to reconstruct the Society on a strict military basis, with its members chosen personally by its officers' meeting as the executive directory.
 The immediate aim of the directory was, in conjunction with simultaneous risings in Ireland and England to again solicit a French invasion.

-At the end of June 1802, during what was to prove a brief cessation in the war with France, Russell was released on condition of exile to Hamburg.